SuyashDahale13/Food_recommender_system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions, please reach out at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please reach out at [your-email@example.com](mailto:suyashdahaleatwork@gmail.com).

 ---

-Feel free to modify this template as needed for your project.
-Let me know if you need further adjustments or details!